Robert O. Norris Bridge: Present Day

 Between the opening of the bridge and the placement of the current traffic safety barrier, there have been two known fatal accidents involving cars crashing off the bridge into the water below.

 Prior to July 2021, Dominion Virginia Power operated a 115 kilovolt (kV) transmission line that was attached to the East side of the bridge.
 This bridge-mounted 115 kV transmission line was removed after a replacement underwater 115 kV transmission line was brought online.
 This transmission line replacement was identified by Dominion Power as a needed project in order to remove risk of violating mandated NERC standards.
 Increased inspection routines relating to the age of the bridge itself required the attached transmission line be de-energized each time the inspections were carried out.
 The Virginia State Corporation Commission (SCC) later ordered Dominion Power to route the new transmission line underwater.

 Future

 The Robert O. Norris Bridge has been identified as a State of Good Repair Infrastructure asset in that the pavement and superstructure of the bridge are deemed structurally deficient and replacement should be performed at or before the end of its 75 year design lifespan in 2032.
-In addition, the Norris Bridge has been identified as being 'Fracture-critical' and the failure of one span could cause the total collapse of the structure much like the collapse of Minneapolis, Minnesota's I-35W Bridge in August 2007.
+In addition, the Norris Bridge has been identified as being 'fracture-critical' and the failure of one span could cause the total collapse of the structure much like the collapse of Minneapolis, Minnesota's I-35W Bridge in August 2007.

+On April 15th, 2025, Virginia's Office of The Governor released a statement outlining plans for the future of the bridge.
+The released plans include a plan to begin construction to replace the bridge in 2028.